russellandrady/Chat_App_MERN/README.md

 6. **Using the Application:**
     - You can sign up from different accounts and log in to use the chat app.

+## Brief Explanation of the Application’s Structure
+The Chat App is structured as a MERN stack application:
+- **Frontend:** Built with React, located in the `client` directory.
+It handles the user interface and communicates with the backend via API calls.
+- **Backend:** Developed with Express and Node.js, located in the `api` directory.
+It manages authentication, API endpoints, and business logic.
+- **Database:** Uses MongoDB for data storage, accessed via Mongoose.
+The connection string and JWT secret are stored in environment variables.
+- **Socket Server:** Uses Socket.io for real-time communication, located in the `socket` directory.

+## Any Assumptions Made
+- Users have Node.js and npm installed on their machines.
+- Users know how to setup MongoDB database and obtain the connection string.

+## Limitations
+- The application is designed for development purposes and may not be optimized for production.
+- Performance may degrade with a large number of concurrent users.
+- It might only work on certain browsers.

 Enjoy the application!